benchmark-urbanism/cityseer-api/docs/util/graphs.md

 <FuncHeading>Returns</FuncHeading>
 <FuncElement name="graph" type="nx.Graph">

 A `networkX` graph.
 Nodes located within the `buffer_dist` distance from other nodes will be consolidated into new parent nodes.
-The coordinates of the parent nodes will be derived from the aggregate centroid of the constituent nodes.
+The coordinates of the parent nodes will be derived from the aggregate centroid of the highest-degree constituent nodes.

 </FuncElement>